KosinskiLab/AlphaPulldown/example_1.md

-**NB** The command line interface for using pulldown mode will then become:
+The command line interface for using pulldown mode will then become:
 ```
 run_multimer_jobs.py --mode=pulldown \
 --num_cycle=3 --num_predictions_per_model=1 \